ktarpey/watchlist-client-js/docs/content/quick_start.md

 ## Retrieving Your Watchlists

-You can retrieve all watchlists (for the current user), as follows:
+Retrieve all watchlists (for the current user), as follows:

 #### Using the SDK